govindgnair23/academic-kickstart/content/post/2021-08-14-solving-tic-tac-toe-with-reinforcement-learning.en.markdown

 ![](/post/2021-08-14-solving-tic-tac-toe-with-reinforcement-learning.en_files/RXvsRO.PNG)

-It seems like X typically wins around 60/100 games.
+It seems like X typically wins around 60% of games.

 As expected X wins more games than O as it gets to start first and make more moves than O. For both players, occupying the central square in the first move maximizes the chances of winning.